Anirudh-Ravi123/pes_pd/README.md

 ![image](https://github.com/Anirudh-Ravi123/pes_pd/assets/142154804/e456c956-fe9b-4429-9aca-d885cbb7a6e9)

-- Launch OpenRoad.
-- Read lef file from tmp folder of runs
-- Read def file from results of cts
-- Create and save the .db  file =
+First Launch OpenRoad then we Read lef file from tmp folder of runs and the . def file from results of cts.
+After reading we create and save the .db  file and then we load the .db file.
-- Load the .db file =
-- Read the cts generated verilog file
-- read both the minimum and maximum liberty files.
+Then we read the cts generated verilog file and  both the minimum and maximum liberty files.
+After read the files we set the clocks and generate timing reports.
-- set the clocks.
-- Generate timing reports

 ```
 read_lef /openLANE_flow/designs/picorv32a/runs/18-09_06-26/tmp/merged.lef